viamrobotics/docs/docs/getting-started/linux-install.md

 - Disable: `sudo systemctl disable viam-server`
     - Note this disables the at-boot startup, but does not stop any currently-running service.
 - View logs: `sudo journalctl --unit=viam-server`
-    - If the robot is able to connect with the Viam app, logs can be viewed in the Logs tab at [https://app.viam.com](https://app.viam.com).
+    - If the robot is able to connect with Viam, logs can be viewed in the Logs tab at [https://app.viam.com](https://app.viam.com).

 If you want to run the binary directly, be sure to stop the service first, then run `sudo /usr/local/bin/viam-server path/to/my/config.json`.
 Note that on a Raspberry Pi, viam-server must always run as root in order to access the DMA subsystem for GPIO.